 In order to receive CPE credit for this course, you must complete the course within one year of the date of purchase.
 This includes achieving a passing grade of at least 70% on the final exam.
-The exam for this course may be retaken if not passed on the first attempt (no charge).
+Exams may be retaken if not passed on the first attempt (no charge).

-Complete the course by following the learning assignments and objectives listed below and studying the review questions at the end of each chapter.
+Complete the course by following the learning assignments and objectives listed below and studying the review questions after each major section in the text.
 Once you have completed each learning assignment and you are confident that the learning objectives have been met, answer the final exam questions (online).